koenrane/KR-new-site/content/import/the-art-of-the-artificial-insights-from-artificial.md

 ### Tips

 - Do exercises immediately after each section in the chapter.
+	- I randomly chose ~7 exercises per chapter (excluding the programming problems), only skipping exercises which looked trivial or not relevant.
 - Chegg was the only reputable place I could find with an answer key, although the answers were often of low quality.
 I'd recommend just using StackExchange.
 - Feel free to skip exercises for the following chapters: 1, 11, 12,** **19, 22-27.